 Legal Advice for Hairdressers Working from Home

-Turning a room in your home into a mini-salon may sound like a great business idea – but it’s not as straightforward as it sounds.
-There are a number of factors to consider, as HJ’s legal expert Julian Sampson explains.
+Working from home and turning a room in your house into a mini-salon may sound like a great business idea – but it’s not as straightforward as it sounds.
+There are a number of factors to consider, as legal expert Julian Sampson explains.

 Your property deeds